Cultivate, Cook, and Savour Heirloom China Rose Radish

 Nutritional Benefits of Microgreens

 As Weaver noted, “it was considered a very important food with high medical value.
 It is now known that radishes are rich in vitamin C (the leaves even more so), which would explain why radishes were used to prevent scurvy or eaten as a remedy for colds“.
+Dive deeper into variety-specific nutrition in our ultimate guide to microgreens benefits and top varieties.

 Culinary Uses